ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 {: #fig-lifetime title="The lifetime of a Connection object"}

-In this diagram, the lifetime of a Connection object is broken into three phases:
-Pre-Establishment, the Established state, and Termination.
+In this diagram, the lifetime of a Connection object is broken into three phases: pre-establishment, the Established state, and Termination.

-Pre-Establishment is based around a Preconnection object, that contains various sub-objects that describe the properties and parameters of desired Connections (Local and Remote Endpoints, Transport Properties, and Security Parameters).
+Pre-establishment is based around a Preconnection object, that contains various sub-objects that describe the properties and parameters of desired Connections (Local and Remote Endpoints, Transport Properties, and Security Parameters).
 A Preconnection can be used to start listening for inbound connections,